The Michigan Teaching and Certification Resource

 Question: How do I become a substitute teacher in Michigan?

-Answer: In Michigan, you can become a substitute teacher if you have completed 90 college credit hours and passed a criminal background check.
+Answer: In Michigan, you can become a substitute teacher if you have completed 60 college credit hours with a minimum GPA and passed a criminal background check.
+Michigan offers four permits for schools employing substitute teachers: a Daily Substitute Permit, a Full-Year Basic Substitute Permit, a Full-Year Shortage Substitute Permit, and an Expert Substitute Permit.
+All of these permits have specific requirements, from the sub being observed by a mentor teacher to having five years of experience and a bachelor’s degree.
 However, school districts may individually set more stringent requirements and may prefer certified teachers.
 To work in one position for an extended period of time, you must get a substitute teaching permit through the state education department.
 Apply to individual districts to find a job as a substitute.

 Question: What are the requirements to become a high school teacher in Michigan?

-Answer: To become a high school teacher in Michigan, you must be granted a provisional secondary certificate from the state.
+Answer: To become a high school teacher in Michigan, you must be granted a Standard Teaching Certificate from the state with the appropriate subject/content endorsement at the secondary level.
 The requirements for the certificate include a bachelor’s degree in a teachable subject as well as completion of a teacher preparation program, student teaching experience, and passing scores on the Michigan certification and subject area tests.

 Question: How do I become an elementary teacher in Michigan?